 UN presentation on appointment and women’s human rights

-But by the time I came to work on the project in May/June, Wonderwoman had already been dropped.
+But by the time I got to completing the project after a period travelling, the issue had already been resolved.

 More recent idea: Brexit Beets

 By then Brexit was in the news.
 Cambridge had voted overwhelmingly to remain.
 But I had been travelling through Norfolk and Suffolk who had voted heavily to leave, and there were posters everywhere.
 That was despite the heavy dependence of the whole economy on seasonal migrant labour from Eastern Europe – jobs no local people could either afford or want to do.